2629 words

 Framework: supply chain hardening for solo maintainers#

 Three layers.
 Each one is a deploy cycle.
-The names match the migration topic family because this is a migration from insecure defaults to attested defaults, not a new build from scratch.
+The names track the migration topic family on purpose, because this is a migration from insecure defaults to attested defaults, not a fresh build from scratch.

 Layer 1: inventory#